Thurston's fragmentation and c-principles

 \begin{exmp} Let $M$ be a manifold of positive dimension and let $F(M)$ be the labeled configuration space (\cite{MR922926}, \cite{segal1973configuration}) for which proving the fragmentation property is easy.
 To recall the definition from \cite{MR922926}, let $X$ be a fixed connected CW complex with a base point $x_0$.
-Let $C(M;X)$ be the configuration space of finite number of points with labels in $X$ and the topology is such that points can vanish if their label is $x_0$ (For a precise definition of the topology see \cite{MR922926}, \cite{segal1973configuration}).
+Let $C(M;X)$ be the configuration space of a finite number of distinct points in $M$ with labels in $X$ and the topology is such that points can vanish if their label is $x_0$ (For a precise definition of the topology see \cite{MR922926}, \cite{segal1973configuration}).
 We shall write a point $\xi\in C(M;X)$ as a formal sum $\sum x_im_i$ where $m_i\in M$ are distinct points and $x_i\in X$ satisfying the relation $\sum x_im_i\sim \sum x_im_i+x_0m$.
-For a subspace $N\subset M$, we let $C(M,N;X)$ to be the quotient of $C(M;X)$ by the relation $\sum x_im_i\sim \sum x_im_i+xn$ where $n\in N$.
+For a subspace $N\subset M$, we let $C(M,N;X)$ be the quotient of $C(M;X)$ by the relation $\sum x_im_i\sim \sum x_im_i+xn$ where $n\in N$.
 We define the support of $\sum x_im_i$ to be the set of the points $m_i$ whose label $x_i$ is not the base point $x_0$.
-Note that, similar to section spaces, we can define the subspace $C_{\epsilon}(M;X)$ to be those labeled configuration of points whose support can be covered by $k$ balls of radius $2^{-k}\epsilon$ for some $k$.
+Note that, similar to section spaces, we can define the subspace $C_{\epsilon}(M;X)$ to be that labeled configuration of points whose support can be covered by $k$ balls of radius $2^{-k}\epsilon$ for some $k$.
 But obviously we have $C_{\epsilon}(M;X)=C(M;X)$.